gtod/postgres-json/README.md

 Common Lisp objects (that can be JSON serialized) to a PostgreSQL 9.4+ database table using the jsonb type.

-PostgreSQL 9.4 (in Beta as at late November 2014) is a rock soild RDBMS which now also supports
+PostgreSQL 9.4 (in Beta as at late November 2014) is a rock solid RDBMS which now also supports
 [JSON types](http://www.postgresql.org/docs/9.4/static/datatype-json.html)